Kids Amethyst Twilight

 Week 1

-Our dynamic dream of being more spur-of-the-moment can be achieved with some activities that you’ll explore in class.
-Come prepared with a non-distracting space and a lot of creative enthusiasm for the Zoom class.
-We can’t wait to see you for our first week of the term!
+In this class, we’ll be exploring different characters as we hold our stares and bring emotion to different situations.
+Come prepared to class with a non-distracting space and a lot of creative enthusiasm for the Zoom class.
+We can’t wait to see you in our first week of the term!

 HOLIDAY CLOSURE: